K1-03/CS375-Project/README.md

 For homepage go to http://localhost:3000/

-For sign-in page go to http://localhost:3000/signin

-For upload page go to http://localhost:3000/upload
+For account page go to http://localhost:3000/account